A summary of the Tech Valleys Strategic Advisory Group's purpose.

 Appointments to the group can be terminated by either party by giving one month’s notice in writing to the chair and copied to the senior responsible officer of Tech Valleys Sponsor Group.
 The chair would, in addition, give one month’s notice in writing to the chief regional officer: south.

-Members of the group must exercise their best endeavours to reach a consensus on decisions.
-The sponsor group will be advised on decisions where there is no agreed consensus.
+Members of the group have one vote and must exercise their best endeavours to reach a consensus on decisions.
+If no consensus can be reached, the chair will have the casting vote.

 Welsh Government reserves the right not to act on any recommendation made by the group if doing so is considered to be inappropriate.